Q: When do students do their Work Attachments (WA)?

 |Mid Jan||FIN, MKT, HRM, SCM, Business Analytics, PSS||2nd, 3rd|

 WA: 6 months (minimum)

 |End Nov||End Jul||FIN, MKT, HRM, SCM, Business Analytics, PSS||2nd, 3rd|

 Q: When do Accounting Students perform their WA?

 A: From September to following July (Single window).

 Q: How can we hire SUSS students?

-A: You may register your company on our Career Development Portal and attach the JD (job description) of the WA/employment role.
+A: Companies may register their company on our Career Development Portal and attach the JD (job description) of the WA/employment role.
 As the WA is one of the graduating requirements for students, we require the WA scope to be of certain rigor; if necessary, our career advisers will work with you to further refine the scope.
-For easy reference, we have the WA Learning Objectives (LO) required for the various Majors here.
+For easy reference, we have the WA Learning Objectives (LO) required for the various Majors under Useful Documents above.